daffainfo/ctf-writeup/UTCTF 2023/A Network Problem - Part 2/README.md

 > betta.utctf.live has other interesting ports.
 Lets look at 8445 this time.

 ## About the Challenge
-We have been given a SMB server to connect `betta.utctf.live:8445`
+We were given a SMB server to connect `betta.utctf.live:8445`

 ## How to Solve?
 To get the flag you need to connect to the server using `smbclient` because this is SMB protocol.
 You don't need an username and password because the server allow anonymous login.
 First you need to know the `Sharename` on the server.
 You can use this command